Researching On Site in Ukraine and Poland--

 Travel Trips to Ukraine, Lviv, and TsDIAL

 - Use travel agency familiar with Ukraine.
-They'll help with:

 - passport and visa